Quicr/laps/README.md

 > Access to the quicdev Slack workspace requires an invitation.
 > To request an invite, please follow the instructions under "Implementing QUIC" on quicwg.org.

-Join the `#laps` channel in https://quicdev.slack.com to communicate with other developers and contributers of laps.
-Slack requires an invite to access [quicdev](https://quicdev.slack.com).
-Follow the instructions in https://quicwg.org under `Implementing QUIC` to get an invite.

 ## MOQT Developer Playground

 A developer playground for interoperability testing with Media over QUIC Transport (MOQT) applications.